zhangpenglin/ionic-cli/README.md

 ### Platform Specific Resource Images

-One source file can be used to generate images for each platform by placing the file within the `resources` directory, such as `resources/icon.png`.
-To use different source images for individual platforms, place the source file in the respective platform's directory.
-For example, to use a different icon for Android, it should follow this path: `resources/android/icon.png`.
+One source image can be used to generate images for each platform by placing the file within the `resources` directory, such as `resources/icon.png`.
+To use different source images for individual platforms, place the source image in the respective platform's directory.
+For example, to use a different icon for Android, it should follow this path: `resources/android/icon.png`, and a different image for iOS would use this path: `resources/ios/icon.png`.

 ## Update Ionic lib